Volunteer Positions - Tour of the Hilltowns

 Pre-race course sweep:

-Friday morning (7/19), 8:30am start at Goshen Tennis Courts.
+Friday morning (7/17), 8:30am start at place TBD.
 Drive the entire course to sweep gravel and sand off of corners, mark potholes and other dangerous pavement conditions.
 Can take 2 to 4 hours, depending on condition of the course and the number of people.
 Best done by a group of 2-4 (the more people, the less time it will take), the day before the race.
 A great opportunity to re-con the course before racing, and a great way for someone who plans to race to contribute!
 We will coordinate cars and brooms, etc. (No experience necessary.)

 Marshals will be needed at the following intersections: